The Girl Who Circumnavigated Fairyland meets The One and Only Ivan, a modern fairytale about sisterhood, forgiveness, and redemption.

-Off the coast of Ireland, on the island of Hybrasil, lives a Magician and four enchanted rabbit sisters.
+On the magical island of Hybrasil there lives a Magician and four enchanted rabbit sisters.
 One by one, the rabbits have been leaving the island, accompanied by a Boy and his boat.
-When the rabbits leave, they can turn back into girls.
+He takes them wherever they choose.
+When the rabbits leave the island, they can turn back into girls.

 Through many furry twists and hoppity turns, we learn how one mistake can lead to many consequences, and that forgiveness and family are always within reach.